nelmio/NelmioApiDocBundle/Resources/doc/customization.rst

         <script type="text/javascript" src="{{ asset('js/custom-request-signer.js') }}"></script>
     {% endblock javascripts %}

-You can have a look at the original tempplate to see what blocks can be overridden.
+You can have a look at the original template to see which blocks can be overridden.